NemoAndrea/SpotiStation/README.md

 Features

 * RGB led matrix that displays cover art and serves as basic visual interface
-* Night mode that turns off the display and stops playback at scheduled interface
+* Night mode that turns off the display and stops playback at user-set interval
 * Lock mode, for caretakers to stop playback for a day
 * Audio playback via Bluetooth simplifies wiring and mounting
 * Only one plug (power supply)